 We have three classes in our Foundation Stage – Nursery and two Reception classes.

-Mrs Norton is our nursery teacher; Mrs Bradley and Miss Cavanagh are the reception class teachers.
-All three teachers, along with their teaching assistants plan and structure the foundation curriculum together.
+Miss Norton is our Nursery teacher; Mrs Blackley, Mrs Popadynec and Mrs Valentine are the Reception class teachers.
+All four teachers, along with their teaching assistants plan and structure the Early Years curriculum together.

 These activities are planned throughout the learning environment with children using a wide variety of resources in the many areas of the classroom (sand area, water tray, messy area, mark making area, maths area, reading corner, role play, small world, construction or the computer corner).